Forster's tern: Diet and feeding

 The Forster's tern is a shallow plunge-diver, having its head pointing downward when hunting.
 The attack usually starts in a hovering position before initiating a headfirst dive with wings partially folded backward.
-Insects may occasionally be caught by the wing and preys are swallowed in the air.
+Insects may occasionally be caught by the wing and prey are swallowed in the air.
 Prey handling behavior may include dropping and re-catching fish before swallowing them.
 In some areas, Forster's tern tends to prefer forage to turbid water.
 This may prevent detection but it may also be a sign of higher prey density and increased presence near the surface.
 Preferences for water clarity may depend on prey availability.

 Reproduction

 The breeding season for Forster's tern can start as early as April on the Gulf Coast of the United States and extend from May to mid-June depending on latitude.
 Forster's tern is a colonial nester with colony size ranging from one to a thousand nests.
 Adults establish a very small territory around the nest and nests are usually clumped together.
 Males will practice courtship feeding and females will beg for food using a kerr kerr kerr call.

-A typical clutch off eggs ranges from 2 to 4.
+A typical clutch of eggs ranges from two to four.
 The incubation period may last 24 or 25 days after laying.
 The young are semi-precocial with shell removal being done by the parents.
-The chicks have upper and lower mandible egg teeth, which they lose 3 to 5 days after hatching.
-The chicks usually leave the nest with the parents 4 days post hatching and move into areas of denser vegetation.
+The chicks have upper- and lower-mandible egg teeth, which they lose three to five days after hatching.
+The chicks usually leave the nest with the parents four days post hatching and move into areas of denser vegetation.
 Fledging occurs 28 days after hatching.
 After a few weeks of fledging, young terns leave the natal colony but join the group for roosting, while migrating towards the wintering ground.

 There is a similar involvement from both male and female in incubation and chick rearing.
 Males tend to incubate the eggs diurnally and females, mostly nocturnally.
 Reproductive success varies from year to year and from colony to colony.